coccoinomane/trim-ratio/README.md

-# TrimRatio - Trim an image keeping same Aspect Ratio
+# TrimRatio ImageMagick Script

-Trim an image around the highest detail region without changing its aspect ratio.
+Trim and center an image around the highest detail region without changing its aspect ratio.

+The script is useful to trim background around the subject, while keeping the same AR and having control on how much is trimmed.

+It has been succesfully tested with catalogue and e-commerce images.

+## ALGORITHM

+The algorithm works in three steps:

+1. The rectangle bounding the highest detail region is found using the [-canny option](https://imagemagick.org/discourse-server/viewtopic.php?t=25405) of ImageMagick.
+2. Optionally, the rectangle is expanded uniformly in the 4 directions by the given number of pixels (`u_pad` parameter).
+3. The rectangle is expanded to retain the aspect ratio of the original image.
+4. Optionally, the rectangle is further expanded while keeping the same aspect ratio (`h_pad` parameter).

+The algorithm works best with images depicting an high detail object on a low detail background.

+## REQUIREMENTS

 Requires bash with the bc library and [ImageMagick](https://imagemagick.org/) v7.